s7techlab/cckit/examples/erc20/README.md

 ## Defining token smart contract functions

-First, we need to define chaincode function.
-In our example we use [router](https://github.com/s7techlab/cckit/tree/master/router) package from CCkit, that allows us to defined chaincode methods and theirs parameters in consistent way.
+First, we need to define chaincode functions.
+In our example we use [router](https://github.com/s7techlab/cckit/tree/master/router) package from CCkit, that allows us to define chaincode methods and their parameters in consistent way.

 At first we define `init` function (smart contract constructor) with arguments `symbol`, `name` and `totalSupply`.
-After that we define chaincode methods, implementing ERC20 interface, adopted to HLD owner identifiers (pair of MSP Id and certificate ID).
-All querying method prefixed with `query', all writing to state methods prefixed with `invoke`.
+After that we define chaincode methods, implementing ERC20 interface, adopted to HLF owner identifiers (pair of MSP Id and certificate ID).
+All querying method are prefixed with `query`, all writing to state methods are prefixed with
+`invoke`.

 As a result we use [default chaincode](https://github.com/s7techlab/cckit/blob/master/router/chaincode.go) structure,